 Prior to his current position at TCZ Display Products Group, a Cymer company, Dr. Knowles was a founder and CEO of TCZ, a startup company working with flat panel displays.
 He previously served in other executive roles in engineering and marketing.
 Dr. Knowles received a BS from Cornell University and a PhD in Physics from M.I.T.

-Tommy Mallon is now a graduate student at the University of San Diego.
-He has turned his career ending injuries into powerful lessons to help educate athletes, coaches, and parents about the need for better education and care on the sidelines.
-As an ASA Ambassador, Tommy tells his story at ASA programs and has been featured in many local and national news stories.
+an ASA Ambassador, Tommy tells his story at ASA programs and has been featured in many local and national news stories.
 He has worked with neurologists and neurosurgeons to create a local hospital concussion education program and helped to create an educational video for the ASA curriculum.

 Riki Kirchhoff is a Certified Athletic Trainer with experience in both college and high school settings.
 She recently received her Doctorate in Physical Therapy and is employed by Longevity Physical Therapy in San Diego, CA. She holds a BS in Kinesiology with an emphasis on athletic training from San Diego State University